alecristia/CDSwordSeg/README.txt

 If you want to see how each algorithm segmented the corpus, you can look at the files ending with -cfgold.
-(The true segmentation is in the file ending with -gold, as explained in 6b of Part 1).
+(The true segmentation is usually in the file ending with -gold).

 If you're interested in the highest frequency words each algorithm found, they are in the files ending with freq-top (top 10k words).